 If you are about to become a parent, or just had a baby, this handbook is for you.
 Baby’s Best Chance is a reference guide for parents.
 Topics covered include pregnancy, birth and parenting a baby up to six months of age.

 Your baby’s development is very important for your child’s future health and well-being.
 Baby’s Best Chance provides easy-to-read tips on having a healthy pregnancy and giving your baby a good start in life.
 It also provides you with information on how to take care of your own well-being.

 Baby’s Best Chance may be available in English through your health care provider or you may be able to find copies at your local library.
 Print copies of Baby’s Best Chance are also available in French from the Fédération des parents francophones de Colombie-Britannique.
-You can also find the book online.
-See the links below.
+The book is also translated into Chinese, French, Punjabi and Spanish.

 Child Health Passport